 San Diego’s Trees Provide Many Benefits

 The City Council unanimously approved the Urban Forestry Program Five Year Plan, on January 24, 2017.
 The Plan was funded by a CalFire planning grant to develop an urban forest management plan.
-City staff, along with consulting urban foresters, key stakeholders and the Community Forest Advisory Board have developed the Urban Forestry Program Five Year Plan
+It was developed by City staff, along with consulting urban foresters, key stakeholders and the Community Forest Advisory Board.

 Urban forest management plans are developed through the collaborative efforts of many people.
 An important part of developing the plan is understanding the needs and views of various stakeholders and interested parties.
 Successful plans require public input.
 The desires, attitudes, and perceptions of stakeholders, including the public, and decision–makers will have a large impact on the urban forest plan.

 A vigorous and engaged urban forestry program is critical to meeting San Diego’s commitment to climate change, carbon sequestration, stormwater reduction, and water conservation.
 With these goals in mind, the City has will develop a long-range urban forest management plan to guide the city’s urban forest into the future.